 What is your warranty policy?

-American Illumination, Inc. will warrant to the original purchaser, with proof of purchase, its delivered products should be free from defects in the material and workmanship for up to five years from date of shipment.
-American Illumination will repair, or at our option, replace the defective product with at least equivalent performance if not better during the standard warranty period to the original or first-end purchaser at the original installed location.
+American Illumination, Inc., will warrant to the original purchaser, with proof of purchase, its manufactured products should be free from defects in the material and workmanship for up to five years from date of shipment.
+American Illumination will, at our option, repair or replace the defective product with at least equivalent performance if not better during the standard warranty period to the original or first-end purchaser at the original installed location.
 Warranty claims must be made in accordance with American Illumination’s RGA procedures as outlined in the Return Goods Authorization form.
 Unauthorized returned items will not receive credit.
 Except for defective goods under warranty, RGA requests must be made within 90 days of shipment and returned within 30 days of RGA number issuance.
 Credit will not be issued if this is not met.

 This warranty applies only to the repair or replacement of the OEM product and only when the product is properly handled, in a system where it is properly configured, installed, used and maintained according to manufacturer instructions: the running temperature in the LED junction is not to exceed 105°C; sufficient thermal ventilation or direct contact with fixture housing, wires not be pinched, twisted or stressed; unit not be submerged in fluid or connectors exposed to moisture; transformers be the recommended type, compatible and of good quality; sufficient heat sinks with approved thermal grease are properly used; installation be within 80% of the maximum output of the transformer; and some form of over-voltage and lightning protection device be used such as surge protector.
 This warranty is not applicable to any LED fixture which is not installed and operated in accordance with the current edition of The National Electric Code (NEC), the Standards for Safety of Underwriters’ Laboratory, Inc. (UL), and with American Illumination’s guidelines.